 - At least 2 GB of RAM - 650 MB free disk space required for all product features and all architectures. - A system based on an Intel[®] 64 architecture processor supporting the Intel[®] Streaming SIMD Extensions 2 (Intel[®] SSE2) instructions (Intel[®] Pentium 4 processor or later, or Intel[®] Xeon[®] Scalable Processors) - Since the Intel Advisor requires specific knowledge of assembly-level instructions, its analysis may not operate correctly if code contains non-Intel instructions.
 In this case, run the analysis with a target executable that contains only Intel[®] instructions.
-After you finish using the Intel Advisor, you can use the assembler or optimizing compiler options that provide the non-Intel instructions. - o For the best experience, a multi-core or multi-processor system is recommended - GPU Profiling and Roofline features are supported on Intel® processors with integrated GPU with Gen9, Gen11 architecture, and discrete Intel® Iris® Xe MAX GPU.
+After you finish using the Intel Advisor, you can use the assembler or optimizing compiler options that provide the non-Intel instructions. - For the best experience, a multi-core or multi-processor system is recommended - GPU Profiling and Roofline features are supported on Intel® processors with integrated GPU with Gen9, Gen11 architecture, discrete Intel® Iris® Xe MAX GPU and Intel® Data Center GPU MAX Series (formerly code-named Ponte Vecchio).